-Here's the task I've challenge the Ultrabook to complete
+Here's the task I've challenged the Ultrabook to complete:

 - Create concept art

 - Play sample game

 So first I set out to find is there a low cost to free sketch application I can use to start testing my app idea.
 I tried a number of applications but eventually settled on an open source app called MyPaint.
 MyPaint has been developed for mobile devices and PCs and allows for input using drawing tablets and styluses.

 I found MyPaint to be exceptional allowing me to control brush pressure and styles.
 I have just as much control if not more with MyPaint then paper and pencil.
 The ability to quickly zoom and provide detail, change colors on the fly and undo make sketching a breeze.
 I finished a set of doodles to get some ideas out.
 I believe with an app like MyPaint, the Ultrabook can have you sketch and illustrate virtually anything.
 The only limitation is the skill of the artist.

 Within the set of doodles you'll see I scribbled a spaceship, which is based on a vector arcade game I had developed a year ago.
 I then decided to take the idea further and sketch out a more detailed 3D version of the craft.
 The Ultrabook made is very easy for me to quickly bang out these idea.
 I did these over a few hours over a weekend, when I had spare cycles.
 Never powering down the Ultrabook, I was able to jump right into my app faster than I could on my mobile device.

 Next step was to model the object in 3D.
 I needed an application that would allow me to work with shape primitives and do some boolean subtraction especially to create the shell body of the craft.
 I looked for a number of simple modelling applications then realized I needed to use something subtancial So I settled on Blender, an open souce 3D application that is on par with 3DS and Maya and used to produce cinematic level 3D films and animations.